kodeschreiber/factor/README.md

       variables and run the buildscript.
 Otherwise, create a bind-mount for the root and module directories in the cache, chroot into the cache, and execute the buildscript.
 Absolute paths defined in the PATH and LD_LIBRARY_PATH are converted for the chroot environment.

-  - compose:
-      Run 'build' on the module.
-Then copy the contents of the cache into the 'prefix' directory.
+Finally, copy the contents of the cache into the 'prefix' directory.

   - clean:
       Remove the modules '.factor' directory